appclacks/cabourotte/README.md

 # Cabourotte

-Cabourotte is a tool that can be configure to execute health checks on your infrastructure. + It's the tool used to execute health checks on the [Appclacks Cloud platform](https://appclacks.com/).
+Cabourotte is a tool that can be configure to execute health checks on your infrastructure.

+It's used to execute health checks on the [Appclacks Cloud platform](https://appclacks.com/).
 It's a free software that you can also install on your private infrastructure.

 The Appclacks Cloud platform documentation is available at [https://doc.appclacks.com/](https://doc.appclacks.com/) and the Cabourotte documentation is available at [https://cabourotte.appclacks.com/](https://cabourotte.appclacks.com/)